 - 35% conversion rate of lead to good fit completed demo

-These are aggressive numbers, but they provide clear expectations and targets, and we usually achieve them.
+These are aggressive numbers, but they provide clear expectations and targets … and we usually hit them.

 Align sales and marketing to boost lead quality

-First and foremost: The fastest way to find our lead-quality sweet spot is to agree on lead Fit.
+The best way to find our sweet spot for lead quality is to agree on lead Fit.
 These are firmographic and demographic identifiers – like industry, company size, and individual title – that we know our sales team can convert effectively.

 Once we identified what makes a lead a “good fit,” we addressed lead qualification: What does a lead need to do for us to consider them “qualified”?

 It’s different for every company.
-At DiscoverOrg, we break Marketing-Qualified Leads (MQLs) into two categories:
+My team breaks Marketing-Qualified Leads (MQLs) into two categories: